dev-Hamza01/dentytech-website/README.md

-# 🦷 Dentytech – Modern Dental Landing Page
+# 🦷 Dentytech – Modern Clothing Landing Page

-A clean, modern landing page for **Dentytech**, a fictional dental startup.
+A clean, modern landing page for **Dentytech**, a fictional clothing startup.
 Built with **HTML** and **CSS**, featuring layered image effects, a semi-circular scroll indicator, and social media icons.

 ---